theramiyer/blog/content/posts/2020/2020-06-21-how-to-take-on-china.md

 You can see everywhere you look in the context of China, that people complain of its market practices as unfair.
 This is the beauty of "Communist Capitalism"---a beautiful oxymoron that oozes convenience.
 The modus operandi of the Chinese economy is a fascinating case study of how a welfare-oriented system can become a so-called dragon burning down everything in its wake, leeching on the world economy.

 In short, China has modelled its policies in such a way that they benefit China no matter what anyone does.
 China was a protectionist market, which the world saw as bad.
 Then, China entered into globalisation, and made it worse.
-At the core of this is mercantilism (or, neomercantilism, in the post-<span class='small-caps'>WTO</span> era).
+At the core of this is mercantilism (or, neomercantilism, in the post-{{< smallcaps "WTO" >}} era).
 But before we get into it:

 ## State-owned Enterprises